1991 ITV franchise auctions: Bids

-As the cash values were secret and challengers were not obliged make their intentions public before the May deadline for submissions, the auction process was subject to intense speculation in the media.
+As the cash values were secret and challengers were not obliged to make their intentions public before the May deadline for submissions, the auction process was subject to intense speculation in the media.
 Incumbents who lost faced the possibility of closure and the certainty of significant job losses.
 Companies who bid too high and won were likely to be unprofitable in an increasingly competitive advertising market.
 Press commentary on the bidding process had the potential to influence the value of incumbents or potential challengers, many of whom were publicly traded companies.
 Some incumbents could be unopposed, but had no way of knowing for sure.
 The bidding process created enormous uncertainty within the existing ITV companies, who did not know if they would be on air after 1992 and how much money they would have for programmes if they were.

 There was widespread speculation that large independent production companies would join bidding consortia to challenge the incumbents, and many outside bids were reported to involve high-profile personalities from the worlds of business and entertainment.
 The sheer complexity of the application process – the ITC's Invitation to Apply ran to a hundred pages – seemed to favour the incumbents.
 Though press coverage tended to focus on the battle for the larger regions and the breakfast franchise, the ITC Chairman George Russell noted during the initial call in February 1991 that smaller incumbents were also vulnerable, as it would be relatively easy for a well-resourced outsider to match their programme offering.

 On the 15 May deadline for applications, bids were hand-delivered to the ITC headquarters in London, amid much media interest.
 After the deadline, the ITC announced that there had been forty bidders.